 Puppy guide dogs are raised by guardian families and there was alway a lot of people willing to take on this task.
 However Mr. Conron found nobody wanted to socialize the new 'cross breed' dog.
 Mr. Conron was not a quitter.
 He went to a TV station in Melbourne and suggested they do a story about the new breed of guide dog.
 He need to call the dog something and came up with the name Labradoodle.

-There were 31 puppies bred in that initial program and of them 29 became successful guide dogs. \It was not long before people were lined up to take one of these puppies and asking where they could find a Labradoodle puppy for their own pet.
+There were 31 puppies bred in that initial program and of them 29 became successful guide dogs.
+It was not long before people were lined up to take one of these puppies and asking where they could find a Labradoodle puppy for their own pet.
 They found that the allergy friendly coat was great thing but also that the Labradoodle had a friendly personality and brought joy everywhere he went.

 The first other breeder was a vet in Condoblin New South Wales.
 She bred miniature first cross Labradoodles very successfully.
 Soon two breeding and research centres were established in the state of Victoria.
 They began to breed Labradoodle to Labradoodle.
 Their original breeding stock came from another Australian breeder Don Evans in Northern Victoria.
 Many dogs that came to North America in the beginning of this century were dogs from these two research centres, Tegan Park and Rutland Manor.
-The did must experimentation and introduced other breeds into the foundation before they had the wonderful Australian Labradoodle we know today.
+They did much experimentation and introduced other breeds into the foundation before they had the wonderful Australian Labradoodle we know today.

 Labradoodle History Informtion from an article published by the International Labradoodle Association.